guigolab/geneidx/README.md

 ## DOING:
 -  Optimizing the memory and CPU requirements for it to run smoothly on the cluster.
--  Optimization of the auto-training additional parameters missing
+-  Optimization of the auto-training additional parameters missing.

 ## PENDING: